MolotovCherry/KobatoBot/index.md

   <img src="https://cherryleafroad.github.io/KobatoBot/assets/kobato.jpg" width="400" height="400">
 </p>

+Hey Oniichan!
 I will manage your anime updates for you, so you don't have to!

 ## Command list
 | Command | Description |